 There are more subtle features that mainly experienced cyclists or fitness gurus (geeks) would recognize.
 Nuances like ergonomically designed pedals and Q-factor that provide a more realistic cycling motion and take stress off of knees and ankles.
 For those unfamiliar with Q-factor it is the distance between the crank arm attachment points.
 A narrower Q-factor is beneficial because it provides a more neutral body position that alleviates stress and fatigue.
 These bikes are typically marketed to the most serious cyclists and exercisers.
 The indoor cycle design is made for one purpose…to get the job done, whether that job is building endurance, losing weight or getting you ready for a big race.

 Recumbent bikes are an excellent option for people with physical limitations, in particular people with lower back injuries/pain or neurological conditions.
+Learn more about recumbent bike physical therapy.
 While still offering a challenging workout, recumbent bikes put the rider into a more comfortable, natural reclined body position with a seat that cradles the lower body and encourages better spinal posture.
 This helps reduce body fatigue and minimize muscle soreness.
 If you’re affected by joint issues like rheumatoid arthritis, this bike style spreads your weight more equally across your buttocks and back to alleviate aches and pains.
 Overall, this posture is far gentler on joints as it takes stress off of the hips, knees and ankles.
 Because the recumbent bike style features the ability to do extremely low impact exercise, the risk of pain is reduced and you can start to build strength.

 Recumbent bikes often include a lot of features that make the whole exercising experience more enjoyable.
 They’re often loaded with computer consoles that have programmed workouts, connections for iPods/MP3 players, fans, speakers, media shelves, etc. Generally, the higher the price range of the bike, the more features you’ll find included.
 Recumbent bikes are great options for people new to cycling or new to physical fitness in general.
 It’s an excellent piece of equipment for someone just starting out and looking to get into a healthier lifestyle.